Targeted Search for Gravitational Waves from Highly Spinning Light Compact Binaries

 where $\langle VT \rangle$ is the sensitive volume and time of the search at the FAR threshold associated with the loudest candidate, namely 190417\_090325 in this work.
 The sensitive volume is computed by a Monte Carlo integral by counting the volume corresponding to the found simulated sources with \ac{FAR} more significant than 190417\_090325 as detected in \cref{sec:search}.

 The rate upper limit is depicted in \cref{fig:astro}.
 The $90\%$ upper limit of event rate established by this search is $\sim 100 $ Gpc$^{-3}$ year$^{-1}$.
 The 3 $\sigma$ and 1 $\sigma$ uncertainty of the Monte Carlo integral is also plotted as the shaded region.
-This sensitive volume corresponds approximately to an average range of 180 Mpc.
+This sensitive volume corresponds approximately to an average range of 180 Mpc for each of the six effective spins, respectively.
 We anticipate that the upper limits are not significantly sensitive to the different $\chi_\mathrm{eff}$, with the positive spin being slightly more sensitive due to its longer duration hence a higher \ac{SNR}.
 However, we observe that sources with $\chi_\mathrm{eff}=0.9$ are slightly less sensitive than other spins in our search for injections.
 A number of factors arising from practice, such as non-Gaussian and non-stationary noises, or the imperfect construction of the template bank, may undermine our anticipation and lead to the observed outcomes.